bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 4.
 Creating Streaming Layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The raw data is fed to the platform from different sources.
-And within the platform, the data is passed to and from a module in streams.
+The raw data are fed to the platform from different sources.
+And within the platform, the data are passed to and from a module in streams.
 Thus, in the next step, the streams for data ingesting and exporting will be created.

 Different modules require different stream types for input and output.

 A module receives data from input streams from TCP sockets or Apache Kafka.

-Within the platform, the data is transported to and from modules via T-streams.
+Within the platform, the data are transported to and from modules via T-streams.
 It is a native streaming type for SJ-Platform that allows exactly-once data exchange between modules.

-The result data is exported from SJ-Platform to an external storage with streams of types corresponding to the type of that storage: Elasticsearch, SQL database and RESTful.
+The result data are exported from SJ-Platform to an external storage with streams of types corresponding to the type of that storage: Elasticsearch, SQL database and RESTful.

 .. figure:: _static/ModuleStreams.png
    :scale: 80%